pjbroad/el-build-methods/windows-10/msys2/README.md

 file explorer, this directory can be found using, for exmaple, `C:\msys64\home\Paul\build`.

+To remove the build directory, you can specify the `clean` parameter for the build script, then re-build as before.

+``
+cd ~/el-build-methods/windows-10/msys2
+./build-client.bash dev clean
+``

 ## Updating the client code

 Assuming you used the provided scripts, the client code will be located